 One thing that every great piano player has in common is regularly practicing scales.
 We can think of scales as finger exercises that are of the utmost importance to all piano players for multiple reasons…

 Here is a simple scale to start you off.
-Place your left pinky on the C note and your right thumb on the C note that is one-step higher.
+Place your left pinky on the C note and your right thumb on the C note that is one step higher.
 After hitting the C notes together, use your next fingers on both hands to hit the notes to the right, and keep going until you end up with your left thumb hitting the G note, and your right pinky hitting the higher G note, then go backward.

 Once you have learned all of the above songs, picking up other songs will be a piece of cake.
-Don’t forget to keep practicing your scales at least an hour a day.
+Don’t forget to keep practicing your scales for at least an hour a day.
 And you don’t have to stop there.
 Start building your own style by adding your own notes and chords to songs you learn.
-Don’t be afraid to try different things, it can’t hurt, besides you will never know how it will sound until you try it and if it sounds good, play it!
+Don’t be afraid to try different things, it can’t hurt, besides you will never know how it will sound until you try it, and if it sounds good, play it!

 that you can learn how to play the piano from the comfort of your home?